adenisiewicz/python-onapsdk/docs/description.rst

 Description
 ###########

-ONAP SDK is aimed to access to ONAP (www.onap.org) programmatically using Python.
+ONAP SDK is a client library written in Pyhton for building applications to work with ONAP.
+The project aims to provide a consistent and complete set of interactions with ONAP’s many services, along with complete documentation, examples, and tools.
+Python.
 Using few python commands, you should be able to onboard and instantiate (simple) services.